 Wages and salaries are one of the largest costs of every company, regardless of whether they are a small startup or an established business.
-But, they are often the most difficult to control.
+But, its often the most difficult to lower wage costs.

 Before considering firing their employees or cutting their compensations, responsible companies will always turn to other legitimate and sustainable ways that will not affect their reputation, morale, and profits in the long run.

 The following ten tips can help you in efficiently cutting direct labour costs in your business:

 1. Invest Time And Energy In The Hiring Process

 Make sure you pick the right people from the very beginning.
 Your aim should be to hire the most productive employees.